remiserriere/clearpass-landscape-integration/README.md

 ![Clearpass 11](img/clearpass-11.png)

-### Going further
+## Going further

 The Intune extension uses the computer's Intune UID to identify the computer, the certificate should contain this information in SAN attributs.
 In my case, the user's email address is used to identify the device which may not be ideal but there are not a lot of fields that can be used in Landscape to identify a computer and still be accessible from the computer side and stored in a certificate.
-The "comment" field from Landscape can be retrieve by adding a column in the foreign table mapping:
+The "comment" field from Landscape could be potentially used, and can be retrieved by adding a column in the foreign table mapping:
 * Database: landscape-standalone-main
 * Table: computer
 * Column: comment

-The following SQL query doesn't use the user's email address to identofy the computer against Landscape.
+The following SQL query doesn't use the user's email address to identify the computer against Landscape.
 It is less secure (it will simply tell if the computer exists in Landscape based on its MAC address) but a lot easier to work with.
 ```SQL
 select c.id, c.title, c.hostname, hi.str_value as User_Password
 from computer c, hardware_info hi